shoelace-style/shoelace/docs/components/animation.md

 ## Examples

-### Sandbox
+### Animations & Easings

-This example shows all of the built-in animations and easings.
-You can also adjust the playback rate.
+This example demonstrates all of the baked-in animations and easings.
+All animations were generated based on the popular [Animate.css](https://animate.style/) and [Animista](https://animista.net/) projects.

 ```html preview
 <div class="animation-sandbox">